Your Guide to Healthy Poop

 Dietary fiber rules.
 As you learned in my guide to fabulous fiber, it comes in two forms: soluble and insoluble.
 Lack of either creates pooper pandamonium.

 Soluble fiber absorbs water and forms a gel in your intestines, which bulks up your poop and makes it smooth enough to keep the trains moving.
 Soluble fiber also helps regulate blood sugar and can lower cholesterol levels.
-Add these foods to increase soluble fiber: oatmeal, apples, oranges, pears, berries, flax, beans, peas, lentils and psyllium husk.
+Add these foods to increase soluble fiber: oatmeal, apples, oranges, pears, berries, flax, beans, peas, lentils and psyllium (corn husk).

 Insoluble fiber does not absorb water, so it acts like the bristles in a broom to sweep poop along.
 It also has a mild laxative effect, which helps with healthy elimination.
 Add these foods to increase insoluble fiber: whole grains, nuts, seeds, dark leafy greens, celery, broccoli, cabbage, onions, dried fruit and root vegetable skins.